 5 Powerful Steps to being a Power Parent

-To simplify the steps to becoming a better parent, remember the POWER acronym.
+To simplify the steps to becoming a better parent, you can use the POWER acronym

 By implementing the steps within the POWER parent strategy, you will be able to

 Time to delve into the detail of those 5 power parent steps that will transform your parenting skills

 The definition of sharing